tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 1. Edit the `build/scripts/sysrootDownload.sh` file to include the new filenames, and commit/push to git.

+1. On the development machine, `docker system prune -a`.

 ## Make a release build

 1. If this is for a production release, then update the Linux sysroots using the instructions above.